aspirant-22/Wanderlust/README.md

 Built entirely from scratch using the **Full Stack ecosystem principles** with **Node.js, Express.js, MongoDB, EJS, and Bootstrap**, WanderLust demonstrates full-stack development, authentication, database management, cloud-based image storage, and deployment practices.

-> This project was independently designed, developed, debugged, and deployed by me, with every feature implemented through hands-on coding and problem-solving.

 ---

 ## ✨ Key Features